FormidableLabs/victory-docs/docs/victory-scatter/docs.md

 given directly to the lodash `sortBy` function to be executed on the final
 dataset: https://lodash.com/docs/4.17.4#sortBy

+This prop can be provided as a string, function, or array of either.

 *examples*: `sortKey="x"`, `sortKey={["age", "height"]}`

 ### samples